Convergence of Manifolds and Metric Spaces with Boundary: A Review of Integral Current Spaces and SWIF Convergence

 \subsection{Sormani-Wenger: GH=SWIF when there is no boundary}

 For a sequence of compact oriented Riemannian manifolds, $(M_j,g_j)$, with nonnegative Ricci curvature, $\partial M_j=\emptyset$ and two sided uniform volume bounds, Sormani-Wenger proved that the GH limit, $X$, of these type of sequences agree with the SWIF limit, Y, \cite{SorWen1} (cf. Theorem \ref{thm-SWgh=if} below).
 In \cite{SorWen1}, Sormani-Wenger prove a far more general theorem about a larger class of integral current spaces without boundary, and thus the proof is quite technically complicated.
 In this subsection we present an adapted and simplified version of their proof specialized to oriented Riemannian manifolds without boundary based upon Sormani's Geometry Festival presentation of the result.
-We refer to a review in a recent paper of Portegies-Sormani \cite{PorSor} that provides detailed proofs of some ideas presented there.
+Moreover, Portegies-Sormani \cite{PorSor} provides detailed proofs of some ideas presented there.

-\begin{thm} [Sormani-Wenger, Theorem 7.1 in \cite{SorWen1}] Let $(M_j,g_j)$ be a sequence of $n$ dimensional oriented compact Riemannian manifolds with no boundary that satisfy the following \be \ric(M_j) \geq 0, \,\,\, \diam(M_j) \leq D \text{ and } \vol(M_j) \geq v \ee for some constants $v, D >0$.
+\begin{thm}[Sormani-Wenger, Theorem 7.1 in \cite{SorWen1}] Let $(M_j,g_j)$ be a sequence of $n$ dimensional oriented compact Riemannian manifolds with no boundary that satisfy the following \be \ric(M_j) \geq 0, \,\,\, \diam(M_j) \leq D \text{ and } \vol(M_j) \geq v \ee for some constants $v, D >0$.
 Then there exist subsequence and an $n$-integral current space $(X,d,T)$ such that \be (M_{j_k},d_{j_k}) \GHto (X,d) \ee and \be (M_{j_k},d_{j_k}, T_{j_k}) \Fto (X,d,T), \ee where $T_j$ is integration of top forms over $M_j$. \end{thm}

 From (\ref{eq-SWgh=if1}) by Gromov's Compactness theorem \cite{Gromov-metric}, Sormani-Wenger obtain a subsequence converging to a metric space $(X,d)$ in GH sense, (\ref{eq-SWgh=if2}).
 Then applying Sormani-Wenger's theorem \cite{SorWen2} (cf. Theorem~\ref{thm-FlatInGH} above), they get a further subsequence converging in SWIF sense to an integral current space $(Y,d_Y,T)$.
 Note that by Remark \ref{rmrk-FlatInGH} we can suppose that $(M_{j_k},d_{j_k})$, $(X,d)$, $(M_{j_k},d_{j_k}, d_{j_k})$, $(Y,d_Y,T)$ lie in a common metric space.